-We also understand that colleges and universities have specific needs.
+Depending on your industry, we also understand you have specific needs.
 You want to find one integrated system that allows you to administer leave management and empowers your workforce management strategy.

-Some of the ways we've seen our solution play out in various higher ed institutions include:
+Some of the ways we've seen our solution play out in various industries include: